wwsalmon/portfolio/_posts/2020-03-13-brief-reflection-on-coronavirus-or-realizing-the-world-is-slightly-falling-apart.md

 > The city doesn’t start for you, and it doesn’t stop for you; it goes on, as urgent as ever, as cynical and dismissive of any threats as ever.
 This is the spirit I want in my own life.
 The world moves continually forward.
 You can hide from it, try to ignore it, but you will be falling behind.
 Maybe that’s not such a bad thing.
 Take it slow, spread out your interactions across a longer time period, take in less and live for yourself more.
 But for now, the city is nice.
 Churning forwards.
 Dangerous, sprinting down a tightrope above a pit of chaos, but resilient, never stopping, never doubting.

 But maybe it can choke.
 Maybe we can fall off the tightrope, and have to climb back up.
 Stop for a second.
 Doubt a little.
+Maybe that’s where we’re at, or headed, now.